9 good reasons to take a break from alcohol

 1. Slimmer waistline

 Alcoholic drinks are full of empty calories that contribute to weight gain – so your waistline will thank you for taking a break.
 A beer can contain up to 250 calories, which is around the same as a small block of chocolate.
-According to FebFast, you would need to do 45 minutes of dancing, half an hour of cycling or an hour of moderate walking to burn that energy off.
-To work off the calories in a glass of wine, you would need to walk for just over 2.5 km, or do Melbourne’s Thousand Steps four times!
+According to FebFast, you would need to do 45 minutes of dancing, half an hour of cycling or an hour of moderate walking to burn off that energy.
+To work off the calories in a glass of white wine, you would need to walk for just over 2.5km or do Melbourne’s Thousand Steps four times!

 2. Better sleep

 Having a drink at night might make you feel relaxed and sleepy – but once you nod off, alcohol actually interferes with your sleep cycle, resulting in poorer quality of sleep.
 Research at the London Sleep Centre suggested this is because alcohol disrupts REM sleep – the deepest sleep stage – which can result in a restless, wakeful night that leaves you feeling unrefreshed in the morning.
 The more you drink, the worse the impact on your sleep.